afedoriv/create-map/README.md

 ## Acknowledgments

-- **Leaflet:** The pivotal mapping library that forms the backbone of the application and underpins the interactive features of **Create.
-Map.**
+- **Leaflet:** The pivotal mapping library that forms the backbone of the application and underpins the interactive features of Create.
+Map.
 - **OpenStreetMap:** The collaborative platform supplying essential geospatial data for accurate location representation.
 - **BigDataCloud:** Facilitating precise location translation through their reverse geocoding API.
-- **MapTiler:** The provider of map tiles, contributing to the visually appealing and dynamic map experience within **Create.
-Map.**
+- **MapTiler:** The provider of map tiles, contributing to the visually appealing and dynamic map experience within Create.
+Map.
 - **Netlify:** Enabling seamless deployment and hosting, ensuring global accessibility and reliability.
-- **New York Font by Artem Nevsky:** Enhancing the visual aesthetics of Create.
-Map. with a distinctive and stylish font.
+- **New York Font by Artem Nevsky:** Enhancing the visual aesthetics of the application with a distinctive and stylish font.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>